Pushing to protect pharmacies and patients from the spread of COVID-19

 We are pleased to report that much of our feedback and recommendations are being embraced, and much of it is in the process of being implemented, if not already.
 And we are continuing to refine and build our strategies for success — much like all of you are doing back at your practices and in your homes.

-First, this week we have launched a special section of our website dedicated to COVID-19 news and resources.
-We plan to update with any and all relevant information.
+First, we have launched a special section of our website dedicated to COVID-19 news and resources.
+We continue to update with any and all relevant information.
 In the interest of serving the profession and the public, we have made this open to all members and non-members alike.
 Please bookmark it and check it often.

 The Ohio Department of Health has created a special checklist of the top 10 things pharmacies can do prepare for and protect from COVID-19.
 They also created a general guide for businesses and employers.